DawnyWu/PaperReviews/ForMao.md

 * Segment-based method

+> estimate the travel time on individual road segments first and then take the sum over all the road segments of the query route as the travel time estimation.

+Segment-based method does not consider the transition time between road segments such as waiting for traffic lights and making left/right turns.

 * Path-based method

+> considering the time spent on intersections

 **Road Network**
 > A road network *RN* is comprised of a set of road segments *{ r }* connected among each other in a graph format.